 This test is almost the same as the exercise stress test, except doctors will give you a small amount of a radioactive substance just before the end of the exercise part of the test.
-A special camera will take pictures of your heart right after you step off the treadmill, and again a few hours later, enabling doctors to see images of your heart while you’re resting and after you’ve exercised.
+A special camera will take pictures of your heart right after you step off the treadmill, and again a few hours later, enabling doctors to see images of your heart while you are resting and after you have exercised.

 Pharmaceutical stress test

 A Holter monitor is a portable device you wear to record a continuous ECG, usually for 24 to 72 hours while you go about your daily life.
-Holter monitoring is used to detect heart rhythm irregularities that aren't found during a regular ECG exam.
+Holter monitoring is used to detect heart rhythm irregularities that are not found during a regular ECG exam.

 This noninvasive exam includes an ultrasound of your chest, and shows detailed images of your heart's structure and function

 This is a CT technique used to visualize the blood vessels throughout the body to help diagnose and evaluate narrowed or blocked blood vessels or related conditions, such as aneurysms